mwasilew/rpbspec/source/enterprise.rst

 Storage
 -------

 [EE4.0] It *shall* be possible to read from and write data to the hard drive.

-[EE4.1]It *shall* also be possible to use at least software RAID capabilities.
+[EE4.1] It *shall* also be possible to use at least software RAID capabilities.

 Networking
 ----------

 [EE5.0] It *shall* be possible to download and upload data using network interfaces on the board.

 Virtualization
 --------------

 [EE 6.0] The board *shall* support Linux virtualization: Bootloaders and firmware *shall not* rely on using/reserving EL2 for their use, but must leave this available to the OS.
 In particular it *shall* be possible to run 32 and 64 bit Linux guest in system emulation.

+The following features *shall* be enabled:
+ - Kernel entered at EL2
+ - CNTFRQ_EL0 set to the timer frequency on all CPUs
+ - CNTVOFF_EL2 set to 0 on all CPUs
+ - All interrupts configured to be non-secure

 The following virtualization tools *shall* be provided: